vistadataproject/vistadataproject.github.io/demo/Problems.md

 ## Create a Problem

-* From the CPRS patient chart, select the 'Problems' tab and click 'New Problem'
+* From the VISTA CPRS patient chart, select the 'Problems' tab and click 'New Problem'

 ![](images/problems/cprs/problem-dialog.JPG)